The consequences of a 1st, 2nd, and 3rd DUI in South Carolina.

 Instead of imposing a long jail sentence, many judges will place the offender on probation for one to five years.
 During probation, the offender is required to comply with certain court rules such as following the prescribed treatment plan and maintaining sobriety.

 Generally, the offender must complete the mandatory minimum jail sentence before starting probation.
-But for a first-offense DUI, the judge can order completion of community service in lieu of the minimum jail time.
+But for a first-offense DUI, the judge can order completion of community service in place of the minimum jail time.

 Drivers with a BAC of .10% or more will generally face increased penalties.
 These penalties depend on the exact BAC level and the number of prior offenses.